-As part of the 2018 accreditation, the Education for Sustainability team have been analysing the progress made in the last two years, and comparing this with some of the action points raised as part of the 2017 accreditation.
+As part of the 2018 accreditation, the Education for Sustainability team analysed the progress made in the last two years, and compared this with some of the action points raised as part of the 2016 accreditation.

 - Student survey - we compared and contrasted findings from the annual 2017 NUS skills survey with results from a survey that was conducted in April 2016.
 Read the findings.

-- Curriculum audit - we compared and contrasted results from a baseline curriculum audit, conducted in 2016, with evidence of the work we have been doing over the last two years to support individual staff members and Faculties.
+- Curriculum audit - we compared and contrasted results from a baseline curriculum audit in 2016, with evidence of the work we have been doing over the last two years to support individual staff members and faculties.
 The study is reflective of our work within the Faculty of Arts, Humanities, and Social Sciences, and highlights the substantial impact that we have had through taking more of a targeted approach.
 Download the study.

 - Monitoring sustainability - we actively monitor the progress being made to embed sustainability into the curriculum through the Quality Assurance course approval and re-approval process.
 The findings from this data have been written up into a report which can be accessed Download the report.

 - Student survey – in April 2016, we conducted a survey of ARU students on their attitudes, expectations and experiences of Education for Sustainability.
 The findings have been released in a GSI Briefing Note.

 - Baseline audit – to identify where sustainability and social responsibility sits within the curriculum, the EfS team conducted a baseline audit of all courses in the Faculty of Science and Engineering; the Faculty of Arts, Humanities and Social Sciences; and the Faculty of Business and Law.
 If you're interested, this can be found in our Annual Report 2015, along with case studies.
 We've also done a similar study on Anglia Ruskin's nursing and midwifery courses.